 For those interested in occupational earnings data for men and women at the state, city, and county level, the U.S. Census Bureau produces such

-information from its American Community Survey (ACS).
+information in its Equal Employment Opportunity Tabulation produced from the American Community Survey (ACS).

 How many female corporate executives are there and what are their earnings?

 From the Current Population Survey (CPS), BLS annually publishes employment and median weekly earnings estimates for men and women